FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 It's great for a podcast interview, obviously.

-But these words came back to bite him in the ass during today's confirmation hearing, as you guys are gonna see.
+But these words came back to bite them in the ass during today's confirmation hearing, as you guys are going to see.

-We're tasked with helping us at Congress, where I randomly work at the investigation to expose Russia games.
+We're tasked with helping us at Congress, where I ran the work of the investigation, to expose Russia.

 You know what they did?